How Long Does It Take To Build A Website In WordPress

 Once you have your theme installed it’s time to look at what plugins you need to use.
 Skipping these can cause major problems later on so I would consider these mandatory.
 I detail below why each one is important including what plugins you should consider.

-Related Post unable to log into WordPress
+Related Post WordPress Guide

 A. Security Plugins